 The osteogenic commitment of CD271+CD56+ bone marrow stromal cells (BMSCs) in osteoarthritic femoral head bone

-Scientific Reports (2020)
+Journal: Scientific Reports (2020)

-Institution: The University of Leeds, UK, Germany
+Institution: The University of Leeds

-Cell Line: BMSC (Bone marrow stromal cells)
+Cell Lines: BMSC (Bone marrow stromal cells)

-Conclusions: Progressive structural changes in cartilage and subchondral bone lead to osteoarthritis.
+Summary: Progressive structural changes in cartilage and subchondral bone lead to osteoarthritis.
 In this study, D.C.
 Ilas with colleagues have sorted cells and used immunohistochemistry to phenotypically distinguish, osteogenically-committed bone marrow stromal cell (BMSC) subset in human osteoarthritic trabecular bone.
 Authors have shown that two genes, responsible for a nerve growth factor (CD271) and neural cell adhesion molecule (CD 56) expression, could be utilized as a future therapeutic target for osteoarthritis and other bone-associated pathologies.
 In this study, HoloMonitor M4 was used to study how BMSC cell motility is affected by cell morphology.